Beach-Inspired DIY Framed Canvas Art

 - Large Canvas – mine was 20″ x 30″

-- Printed photo the same size, or larger than your canvas – I used Shutterfly to print my photo.
+- Printed photo the same size, or larger than your canvas – I used Shutterfly to crop and print my photo.
 You can purchase my beach photo HERE.

 - Mod Podge, matte finish